f5devcentral/f5-distributed-cloud-labs-101/testdrive/waf/docs/lab4/localHttpLB.rst

 #.
 Click on the *Add Items* link under the *Default Origin Servers* section.

 #.
 The "Select Origin Pool Method" will be set to "Origin Pool".
-Under the "Origin Pool" dropdown menu select the "public" pool you created earlier.
+Under the "Origin Pool" dropdown menu select the "private" pool you created earlier.

 #.
 Click the *Add Item* button to exit the "Origin Pools" dialogue.